The remote beach retreat Funzi Keys is set on a lush island off Kenya's southern coast.

 The Funzi Keys: Our full report

-The Funzi Keys is a small family run beach lodge located on a small sand spit of Funzi Island, just off the coast of southern Kenya.
+The Funzi Keys is a family-run beach lodge located on a small sand spit of Funzi Island, just off the coast of southern Kenya.
 Surrounded by mangroves and accessed only by boat, it is a remote retreat in a pristine environment.

 When the owner Alessandro first visited Funzi Island it was just golden sand, but in 1992 construction of a private holiday home started along with the development of a garden.
 The first three cottages were built for family and friends, but slowly it evolved into a beach lodge that opened as The Funzi Keys in 1999.
 The entire place was built by hand using local materials.
 Today, the characterful cottages are tucked between the lush vegetation of this idyllic tropical hideaway.